pyjarrett/programming-with-ada/source/being-terse.rst

 Being More Terse
 ==============================================================================

-Ada is known for being more long-winded than over languages because it prefers keywords over symbology.
+Ada is known for being more long-winded than other languages because it prefers keywords over symbology.
 These techniques will help you compact your Ada text.

 Expression Functions